 Andrew Garfield, Nathan Lane win Tony Awards for 'Angels'

-NEW YORK – Andrew Garfield and Nathan Lane won Tony Awards on Sunday for their work in "Angels in America," while the shimmering, grown-up musical "The Band's Visit" began to pull away with four awards.
+NEW YORK – Andrew Garfield and Nathan Lane won Tony Awards on Sunday for their work in "Angels in America," while the shimmering, grown-up musical "The Band's Visit" began to pull away with a leading seven awards.

 Garfield, who won his first Tony, plays a young gay man living with AIDS in the sprawling, seven-hour revival opposite Lane, who won his third.
 Garfield dedicated the win to the LGBTQ community, who he said fought and died for the right to love.
 He said the play is a rejection of bigotry, shame and oppression.